bnadji/BAlert/README.md

     staggerX: "~5px",   // horizontal distance of alerts from each other when stacking alerts
-    staggerY: "5px"     // vertical distance of alerts from each other when stacking alerts },
+    staggerY: "5px"     // vertical distance of alerts from each other when stacking alerts }, size : {
+    X: 0,               // final width of the alert.
+A 0 (default) means let the system decide
+    Y: 0                // final height of the alert.
+A 0 (default) means let the system decide }
   content:  {
     icon: "",           // alert's content icon image file name
     text: "",           // alert's content text